solar2d/com.cleveradssolutions-plugin.cas/docs/CleverAdsSolutions/event/adsRequest/phase.markdown

 [String][api.type.String] value indicating the phase of the [adsRequest][plugin.cas.event.adsRequest] event.
 Possible values include:

-* `"init"` &mdash; Indicates that the Clever Ads Solutions SDK was initialized successfully.
+* `"init"` &mdash; Indicates that the Clever Ads Solutions SDK was initialized or failed.
+For this phase, [event.isError][plugin.cas.event.adsRequest.isError] can be `true`.

 * `"adFailedToLoad"` &mdash; Indicates that an ad failed to load.
 For this phase, [event.isError][plugin.cas.event.adsRequest.isError] will be `true`.
 Additionally, [event.adType][plugin.cas.event.adsRequest.adType], and [event.response][plugin.cas.event.adsRequest.response] can provide additional context.